yuwen-lu/dark-pita/README.md

-# dark-pesto
+# dark-pita
-Dark Pesto stands for "Dark Pattern ExpoSure and inTerventiOn".
+Dark Pita stands for Dark Pattern Intervention for Transparency and Awareness.
 A chrome plugin aiming at intervention for dark patterns on websites.